Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 When you're bootstrapped, you don't need a complex email operation.
 You need the emails that actually move the needle, and nothing else.
 Here's the minimal stack that covers 80% of what matters:

 One onboarding sequence.
 Three to five emails, triggered by signup, designed to get users to their first win.
-This is where automation earns its keep—you set it up once and it runs forever.
+This is where automation earns its keep---you set it up once and it runs forever.
 Focus every email on a single action.
 Don't try to explain everything about your product; just help them experience value.
+If you need a blueprint, our guide on how to create a SaaS onboarding email sequence walks you through the process step by step.

 One re-engagement email.
 When someone hasn't logged in for a while (you define "a while"), send a simple check-in.
 "Hey, noticed you haven't been around.
 Anything I can help with?"
 This single email recovers more users than most elaborate win-back sequences.